We're committed to providing equal access to information, services and facilities for people with disability.

 Bulli Tourist Park has a café and convenience store on-site and Corrimal Tourist Park has a café, kiosk and takeaway on-site.
 Both cafes provide wheelchair access and accessible toilet facilities.

-Please visit the Wollongong City Tourist Parks website for more information.
+Please visit the Wollongong City Tourist Parks website for more information about our Parks' accessible features.

 Art and culture